FoalTS/foal/docs/packages/authentication.md

 Authentication is divided in three parts in FoalTS:
 - the `Authenticator` services,
-- the `authentication` controller factory
+- the `authentication` controller factory,
 - and the `authenticate` pre-hook.

 ### The `Authenticator` interface